-While the FTX bankruptcy restructuring team has repeatedly stated that FTX and FTX US’s operations are missing millions worth of customer funds, the FTX founder and ex-CEO says that they’re wrong.
+While the FTX bankruptcy restructuring team has repeatedly stated that FTX and FTX US’ operations are missing millions worth of customer funds, the FTX founder and ex-CEO says that they’re wrong.

-FTX Ex-CEO Sam Bankman-Fried claims that FTX’s restructuring team’s documents prove that FTX US is ‘fully solvent’.
+FTX Ex-CEO Sam Bankman-Fried claims that FTX’s restructuring team’s documents prove that its US subsidiary is ‘fully solvent’.

 In a January 18 presentation to FTX’s committee of unsecured creditors, John Ray, FTX’s restructuring CEO (who also oversaw Enron’s bankruptcy).